Sonoran and Mojave deserts of southeastern California to southwestern Utah and south to Arizona and northwestern Mexico.

 Sandy, barren desert flats and roadsides below 3,000 feet.

 Two-inch, golden-yellow flower heads appear at the ends of branches.
 Flowers are composed of 10 to 20 oblong rays surrounding the golden disk.
-Blooms February through May and sometimes, with moist summers, again October and November.
+Blooms February through May and sometimes, with moist summers, again in October and November.

-The Desert Sunflower is a slender, hairy plant that grows 1 to 3 feet high.
+The desert sunflower is a slender, hairy plant that grows 1 to 3 feet high.
 The sparse, gray-green, ovate, leaves grow to 3 inches long and have toothed margins.
 "Geraea" is derived from the Greek word for "old man" -- "geraios" -- which refers to the white hairs on the seed-like, flat fruits.

 -- A.R.
 Royo